-From Port Douglas to Daintree, you’ll eventually take the ferry across the Daintree River so keep your eyes open for crocs, hopefully you’ll be luckier than me and get to see one!
+From Port Douglas to Daintree, you’ll eventually take the ferry across the Daintree River so keep your eyes open for crocs, hopefully, you’ll be luckier than me and get to see one!

 Cape Trib Beach House

-I stayed the night at Cape Trib Beach House, which, as the name suggests, is located right on the beach.
+We stayed the night at Cape Trib Beach House, which, as the name suggests, is located right on the beach.
 The accommodation is somewhat basic but clean and the staff were fantastic.
 The beach is stunning, although you can’t swim due to crocs.

-Sunrise on Cape Trib Beach
+Sunrise on Cape Tribulation Beach

 I would highly recommend the morning ride as it’s cooler and also a great way to start the day!
-The ride takes you through the Daintree rainforest to Myall beach where you can even take the horses into the water.
+The ride takes you through the Daintree rainforest to Myall Beach, where you can even take the horses into the water.

-If you’re feeling like a swim then Emmagen Creek is the place to go.
-It’s one of the few places in the Daintree area that offers safe swimming holes (due to all the crocs – seriously there’s signs everywhere about crocs and I never got to see one, I was very disappointed!).
+If you’re feeling like a swim, then Emmagen Creek is the place to go.
+It’s one of the few places in the Daintree area that offers safe swimming holes (due to all the crocs – seriously, there are signs everywhere about crocs and we never got to see one, I was very disappointed!).

 Cape Trib Beach Lookout

-Ok, so disclaimer: I never actually made it to the lookout, I somehow ended up on the other side of the headland (after taking directions from a local for the best spot to watch the sunset) looking out towards Myall beach.
+Ok, so disclaimer: we never actually made it to the lookout, we somehow ended up on the other side of the headland (after taking directions from a local for the best spot to watch the sunset) looking out towards Myall beach.